9th8/up-to-date-real-world-haskell/19-error-handling.md

 may have been an error displaying the output, or some other exception could have been thrown by the pure code.

-There\'s a function `handleJust` for these situations.
+There's a function `handleJust` for these situations.
 It lets you specify a test to see whether you are interested in a given exception.
-Let\'s take a look:
+Let's take a look:

 ``` example
 #+CAPTION: hj1.hs